CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module4/Module4.md

 </div>
 <br>

-# Module 4: Let's start coding
+# Module 4:

 ### Open Visual Studio Code.
-Your first task is create your first algorithm in Python.
+Your first task is create your first script in Python.

 1. Select Module 4
 2. Go to File > New File